 - Nagios has a powerful plugin architecture, allowing easy customization and integration with other tools.

 - It has a rich set of alerting and reporting features.

-- Nagios has a large and active community, which means many resources are available for learning and troubleshooting.
+- Nagios has a large and active community, so many resources are available for learning and troubleshooting.

-- Nagios requires a significant amount of configuration and maintenance, which can be time-consuming and complex.
+- Nagios requires significant configuration and maintenance, which can be time-consuming and complex.

 - It has a steeper learning curve than other monitoring tools.

 Datadog is a powerful SaaS-based infrastructure monitoring service with multiple integrations.
 It enables DevOps teams to keep tabs on cloud environments to visualize the health of your infrastructure.

 - Datadog has monitors to notify appropriate individuals once critical alerts are triggered.